vinyldns/vinyldns/README.md

 It is designed to integrate with your existing DNS infrastructure, and provides extensibility to fit your installation.

 VinylDNS helps secure DNS management via:
-* AWS Sig4 signing of all messages to ensure that the message that was sent was not altered in transit
+- AWS Sig4 signing of all messages to ensure that the message that was sent was not altered in transit
-* Throttling of DNS updates to rate limit concurrent updates against your DNS systems
+- Throttling of DNS updates to rate limit concurrent updates against your DNS systems
-* Encrypting user secrets and TSIG keys at rest and in-transit
+- Encrypting user secrets and TSIG keys at rest and in-transit
-* Recording every change made to DNS records and zones
+- Recording every change made to DNS records and zones

 Integration is simple with first-class language support including:
-* java
-* ruby
-* python
-* go-lang
-* javascript
+- Java
+- Python
+- Go
+- JavaScript

 ## Table of Contents
 - [Quickstart](#quickstart)